-New LCC students participate in New Student Orientation (NSO).
+As part of getting started, new LCC students participate in New Student Orientation (NSO).
 In NSO, students get help with class and degree planning and learn about critical topics such as paying for classes, accessing LCC email, the role of campus security, accessing LCC resources, and understanding Canvas (LCC's Learning Management System).
 See below for contact and other important information.